tetranz/select2entity-bundle/README.md

 * `placeholder` Placeholder text.
 * `language` i18n language code.
 Defaults to en.
 * `cache` Enable AJAX cache.
 The use of this is a little unclear at Select2.
 Defaults to true as per Select2 examples.
-* `transformer` The path to the custom transformer class, if you need custom view.
+* `transformer` The fully qualified class name of a custom transformer if you need that flexibility as described below.

 The url of the remote query can be given by either of two ways: `remote_route` is the Symfony route. `remote_params` can be optionally specified to provide parameters.
 Alternatively, `remote_path` can be used to specify the url directly.